John Kelly’s Mission Was to End the Trump Drama. Now He’s at the Center of It.

 In October he used his credibility as a retired Marine Corps general whose son was killed in Afghanistan to attack a congresswoman who reported that Trump made insensitive remarks to a soldier’s widow.
 When it turned out he’d made false accusations against the congresswoman he refused to apologize.

-Kelly went on to defend Confederate General Robert E. Lee as “an honorable man” and claim “the lack of an ability to compromise” cause the Civil War.
+Kelly went on to defend Confederate General Robert E. Lee as “an honorable man” and claim “the lack of an ability to compromise” caused the Civil War.
 He said some of candidate Trump’s comments on immigration were “uninformed,” earning a public rebuke from the president.
 Then this week he said some undocumented immigrants were “too lazy to get off their asses” and apply for the Deferred Action for Childhood Arrivals program.

 Yet Kelly’s job seemed unusually secure for someone serving in the Trump administration.
 Under his tenure many polarizing figures, from Anthony Scaramucci to Steve Bannon, were forced out of the West Wing, and the White House did seem to run more smoothly than it did under his predecessor, Reince Priebus.

-That changed over the last week with Kelly’s shockingly inept response to the revelation that both of White House Staff Secretary Rob Porter’s ex-wives accused him of domestic violence.
+That changed over the last week with Kelly’s shockingly inept response to the revelation that both of White House staff secretary Rob Porter’s ex-wives accused him of domestic violence.
 Kelly initially released a statement praising the aide as a “man of true integrity and honor,” and reportedly discouraged him from resigning.
 It was only after Porter’s first wife released images of her bruised face that Kelly released a second statement saying, “There is no place for domestic violence in our society” — though he also said he stood by his previous praise for Porter.

-Though Porter resigned, the fallout grew worse on Thursday amid new reports that top Trump staffers knew about the abuse allegations for many months.
-The Washington Post reported that White House Counsel Donald McGahn was aware of the claims a full year ago and did nothing:
+Though Porter resigned, the fallout grew worse on Thursday amid new reports that top Trump staffers had known about the abuse allegations for many months.
+The Washington Post reported that White House counsel Donald McGahn was aware of the claims a full year ago and did nothing:

 Among the questions he left behind was whether Mr. Kelly and other members of Mr. Trump’s inner circle had been willing to ignore accusations of domestic violence to protect a trusted aide.
 Raj Shah, the deputy White House press secretary, said that Mr. Kelly had not been made “fully aware” of them until this week.
 But two people close to the White House said that Mr. Kelly and Joe Hagin, the deputy chief of staff for operations, as well as Donald F. McGahn II, the White House counsel, had known of the issues since late fall.